chrisnoonan98675/site/xl-release/how-to/create-a-create-release-task.markdown

 | Variables                    | Variables from the template that must be filled in (if applicable)            |
 | Created release ID           | Output property bound to the variable that contains ID of the created release |

-**Important:** To create a release, the release that contains the Create Release task must be configured with an automated tasks user who has the [*Create Release* permission](/xl-release/how-to/configure-permissions.html) on the template that you specify in the Create Release task.
-For information about configuring the automated tasks user, refer to [Configure release properties](/xl-release/how-to/configure-release-properties.html).

 In the [release flow editor](/xl-release/how-to/using-the-release-flow-editor.html), Create Release tasks have a green border.

+## Assigning an automated tasks user

+A release that contains a Create Release task must be assigned an _automated tasks user_ who has the [*Create Release* permission](/xl-release/how-to/configure-permissions.html) on the template that you specify in the Create Release task.
+This automated tasks user will be copied to the new release that is created by the Create Release task.
+This means that, if the template that you specify is assigned a different automated tasks user, that user will not be used in the new release.

+You assign the automated tasks user in the **Run automated tasks as user** [release property](/xl-release/how-to/configure-release-properties.html).

 ## Using the new release ID